-For the Christian, hope is in the Redeemer of all creation, who we serve as we work even after we quit our “day job.”
+For the Christian, hope is in the Redeemer of all creation, whom we serve as we work, even after we quit our “day job.”
 The challenge for us is to live with that hope in mind.

 Leave your comments here.